Liechtenstein's Castles

 • The Princely House of Liechtenstein is said to be worth $5 billion, making it Europe’s wealthiest royal family.

 • Only 21 countries do not have an army, including Liechtenstein.
-In its place, the National Police is responsible for the safety and security of the building.
+In its place, the National Police is responsible for the building’s safety and security.

-• In 2019, Liechtenstein received around 98,000 international tourists making it one of the least-visited countries in the world.
+• In 2019, the country received around 98,000 international tourists, making it one of the least-visited countries in the world.

 • You can visit these five castles in one day; however, note that you can not enter or tour Vaduz.

-• Only three of the five castles are intact; three are ruins.
+• Only three of the five castles are intact; the other two are ruins.

 • You DO NOT need an International Driving Permit (IDP) to rent a car and visit Liechtenstein.
 FYI, many sites will tell you that you do.
 You do not!

-• Here are the countries that require Americans to obtain an IDP: Austria, Bosnia-Herzegovina, Croatia, the Czech Republic, Greece, Hungary, Italy, Poland, Romania, Slovenia, Slovakia, and Spain.
+• Here are the countries that require Americans to obtain an IDP: Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Greece, Hungary, Italy, Poland, Romania, Slovenia, Slovakia, and Spain.
 Oddly, it’s unlikely you will be asked to rent a car.
 I’ve rented in Spain and Italy and have never been asked.

 Visit Liechtenstein

-• You will cross Bavaria’s borders when you visit Liechtenstein, and you need an international driving sticker.
+• When you visit Liechtenstein, you will cross Bavaria’s borders, so you need an international driving sticker.
 It’s a tax you pay.
 It would be best if you got it before you cross the border.
 You can buy these stickers at gas stations, and you can buy them for a week, a month, and so on.
-I can’t stress to you how important this is.
-You will get a huge fine if you don’t have it displayed.
+I can’t overstate how important this is.
+You will be fined heavily if you don’t display it.
 It only costs about six Euros a week.

-• While a German-speaking country, The Swiss Franc is Liechtenstein’s currency, and Euros are not accepted everywhere.
-To avoid having to deal with changing money, use your credit card.
+• Although it is a German-speaking country, the Swiss Franc is its currency, and Euros are not accepted everywhere.
+To avoid having to change money, use your credit card.

 Liechtenstein’s Castles